summonlabs/.github/profile/execution-governance.md

-# Runtime Governance
+# Runtime Execution Governance

-Runtime governance is the part of this portfolio concerned with deterministic, policy-bounded, auditable control over intelligence execution: what ran, what authorized it, which policy and jurisdiction applied, what it cost, who held authority and liability, and what can be replayed or formally verified.
+Runtime execution governance is the part of this portfolio concerned with deterministic, policy-bounded, auditable control over intelligence execution: what ran, what authorized it, which policy and jurisdiction applied, what it cost, who held authority and liability, and what can be replayed or formally verified.

 Part of the [Summon Software Labs portfolio](README.md).